wouter-swierstra/fp-dag/index.md

  expressiveness.
 Afterwards, I will discuss some of the open questions around the choice of programming abstractions and how automata might provide a way forward.

+### Olav de Haas - Mechanizing proof outlines for imperative programs in Agda <a id="olaf-de-haas"></a>

+Formal verification of imperative programs can be carried out on paper by annotating programs to obtain an outline of a proof.
+This process has been mechanized by the introduction of separation logic and computer assisted verification tools.
+However, the tools fail to achieve the readability and convenience of manual paper proof outlines.
+This is a pity, because getting ideas and proofs across is essential for scientific research.
+We introduce a mechanization for proof outlines of imperative programs to interactively write human readable outlines in the dependently typed programming language and proof assistant Agda.
+We achieve this by introducing practical syntax and proof automation to write concise proof outlines for a simple imperative programming language based on λ-calculus.
+The proposed solution results in proof outlines that combine the readability of paper proof outlines and the precision of mechanization.

 ### Johan Hidding - Entangled - Literate Programming Improved<a id="johan-hidding"></a>